suncoast-devs/handbook/lessons/css-intro/backgrounds.md

 And the backgrounds are stacked on top of one another with the first appearing at the top, then the second below it, then the third, etc. This is possibly not what you were expecting, so take care.
-Also note that we've put the fallback background color into a separate property declaration, because trying to include it in the multiple backgrounds seems to break things.
+Also, note that we've put the fallback background color into a separate property declaration because trying to include it in multiple backgrounds seems to break things.

 You can also put multiple values into longhand background-\* properties, for
 example: